Adam Iwiński

 Adam Iwiński (1958 – 4 December 2010, Warsaw, Poland) was a Polish film director, cinematographer, and actor.

+Career

 Iwiński began his cinematography career in the mid-1980s and was the assistant director and second director, among others, on films such as: Jezioro Bodenskie, Pułkownik Kwiatkowski, Hero of the Year and A Chronicle of Amorous Accidents.
 After 2000, he teamed up with production company MTL Maxfilm, for which he worked on the films Just Love Me and Zróbmy sobie wnuka.
 He was also a co-founder of the soap opera M jak miłość, and directed more than 30 episodes.

+Death

-He died suddenly in Warsaw.
-On 17 December, Iwiński was buried at the Służew Old Cemetery in Warsaw.
+Iwiński died suddenly in Warsaw on 4 December and was buried at the Służew Old Cemetery in Warsaw on 17 December.